cgoncalves/cumulus_topology_converter/documentation/README.md

 * tunnelip -- (optional) Defines the IP address to be used as a source address for UDP tunnel building in libvirt.
 * pxehost -- (optional) Defines the VM as requiring PXEboot, sets the Network as a boot target alongside the Harddrive of the VM.
 * ubuntu -- (optional -- deprecated in v4.3.0) Used to identify ubuntu14.04 boxes in order to apply special configuration to the /etc/failsafe.conf file to expediate reboots.
+* vagrant -- (optional) This option controls the name of the vagrant interface which vagrant will use to communicate with the guest.
+The default name of the vagrant interface is set to "vagrant".
+When using this option it will be necessary to modify the config=./helper_script/xxx.sh" script to reflect the name that has been choosen.

 ####Link Level Attributes
 * left_ and right_ -- These arguments can be prepended to any link attribute to map the attribute to a single side of the link.